cegarciav/ECL2048/README.md

 ### ENGLISH VERSION ###

 #Running the game:#
-Open the project file in QT application.
+1.Open the project file in QT application.
-Run the main.cpp by clicking the green run button.
+2.Run the main.cpp by clicking the green run button.

 #Dependancies:#
 1. QT Creator software suite